• Skip to primary navigation

 Recipe Inspiration

 I’ve been a fan of fried rice for as long as I can remember.
-Before making it at home, I wasn’t quite sure what ingredients created the salty, spicy and umami flavors I adore.
+Before making it at home, I wasn’t quite sure what the ingredients created the salty, spicy and umami filled flavors I crave.
 And, I always assumed vegetable fried rice was vegetarian or, omit the egg to make it vegan.

 Not so.

-This was, in part, motivation to recreate those flavors and a packed with veggies homemade vegetarian fried rice.
+This was in part, motivation to learn how to recreate those flavors and a homemade packed with veggies vegetarian fried rice.

-In my search how to make the vegetarian fried rice at home, I found fish and/or oyster sauce to be key ingredients.
-So I started exploring subs and found it in liquid aminos.
-While it’s very close in flavor to Tamari and soy sauce, it has a certain edge to it, over-the-top umami (without MSG), enough so that I include it in my Asian cooking when fish or oyster sauce is called for.
+In my search of how to make vegetarian fried rice at home, I found fish and/or oyster sauce to be a key ingredient.
+So, I started exploring substitutes for fish sauce and found it in liquid aminos.
+While it’s very close in flavor to Tamari and soy sauce, it has a certain edge to it, over-the-top umami (without MSG), enough so that I include in my Asian cooking when fish or oyster sauce is called for.
 It has a long shelf life, so I don’t have to worry about using it quickly.

 I also learned that making vegetarian fried rice with day old rice is key to attain that light, fluffy, lifted and separated effect we all know and love when it comes to fried rice.